kmahesh541/php5-apache2-mysql5/README.md

-# My Apache PHP Docker Image
+# My Apache2 PHP5 Docker Image

 This Docker image provides a setup for Apache, PHP, MySQL, and phpMyAdmin.
 It allows you to quickly set up a development environment for PHP projects.